Synthird/trigonometric-reciprocal-identities/README.md

 ## trigReciprocal methods
 ### trigReciprocal.cosecant(double number)
-Returns the cosecant of double in radians
+Returns the cosecant of a double in radians

 ```Java
 trigReciprocal.cosecant(1) // Returns 1.1883951057781212 radians as a double